 If available, employers should also opt for tools with vibration reduction technology.
 If this isn’t an option, they should be aware of a tool’s vibration emission value as this can be used to determine safe tool use times.

-If you believe that you have a valid VWF claim, you should speak to our qualified personal injury solicitors as soon as possible.
+If you believe that you have a valid VWF claim, you should speak to an expert personal injury solicitors as soon as possible.
 They will advise you on your claim and discuss your chances of success.
-We work on a no win no fee basis, meaning you won’t be at financial risk when making a claim.
+Msot injury solicitors work on a no win no fee basis, meaning you won’t be at financial risk when making a claim.
 Winning VWF or HAVS compensation could make a big difference to your quality of life, and help you deal with the injuries you have suffered.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority).
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Law may pay us a marketing fee for our services.

 By submitting your personal data, you agree for your details to be sent to National Accident Law so they can contact you to discuss your claim.

 If you win your case, your solicitor's success fee will be taken from the compensation you are awarded - up to a maximum of 25%.
 Your solicitor will discuss any fees before starting your case.